radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-overview.md

 The website uses the MongoDB protocol to read and store data in a database.
 The website reads the environment variable `DB_CONNECTION` to discover the database connection string.

+You can download the source code [here](/tutorial/webapp.zip) if you want to see how the frontend is built.

 ### Database

 The database (`db`) is an Azure Cosmos MongoDB database.